Measurements

-A new sharp German longsword from Paul Chen / Hanwei.
-(Paul Chen refers to these as their "German bastard sword", but at TherionArms we're always in favor of promoting proper sword terminology).
+A German longsword from Paul Chen / Hanwei.
+(Paul Chen refers to these as their "German bastard sword", but I'm always in favor of promoting proper sword terminology).
 Whatever you call them, these swords are magnificent!
 Sharp diamond cross-section tempered steel blade, solid construction with a large, firmly peened tang (note in picture 4 above).
 Wood grip covered in leather, stainles steel guard and pommel, wood scabbard with stainless steel fittings.

 Here's the Paul Chen blurb about these swords: